 [Self-Test] Oppositional Defiant Disorder (ODD) in Children

-Oppositional defiant disorder (ODD) is more than occasional aggressive or irritating behavior.
+What is oppositional defiant disorder in children?
+ODD is more than occasional aggressive or irritating behavior.
 It’s a pattern of angry, uncooperative, and mean conduct that negatively impacts a child’s life at home and at school.
-Use this self-test to find out if your defiant child is showing signs of ODD, along with or instead of ADHD.
+Use this self-test to find out if your defiant child is showing signs of ODD — along with or instead of ADHD.

 Can’t see the self-test questions above?
 Click here to open this test in a new window.

 Oppositional Defiant Disorder in Children: ODD Next Steps

 1. Free Download: The 15-Day Fix to Stop Defiant Behavior in its Tracks

 2. Take This Symptom Test: Does My Child Have ADHD?

 3. Take This Symptom Test: Sensory Processing Disorder in Children